Thursday, 19 December 2013

 Cheese contains calcium and B vitamins and counts towards my daily protein and dairy requirements.

 Apple has vitamins A, Bs and C and contains soluble fibre which seems to help manage morning sickness.
-Consumption during pregnancy is supposed to reduce the risk of asthma.
+Consumption of apple during pregnancy is supposed to reduce the risk of asthma.

 Oatcakes and spread